17/12/2021

 While professionals across industries recognize that tech is disrupting business as we know it—and that digital transformation is key to their company’s success—many are resisting due to some key barriers to integration.

 Across industries and continents, “digital transformation” has become the buzzword of the moment.
-If the concept was already on everyone’s lips before the COVID-19 pandemic, post-crisis its use went through the roof.
-But what exactly does it mean?
-Digital transformation is when a company adopts a new technology—or set of technologies—with the goal of making their business more efficient, more innovative and more successful.
+But what is digital transformation?
+Well, digital transformation is when a company adopts a new technology—or set of technologies—with the goal of making their business more efficient, more innovative and more successful.

 Companies undergoing digital transformation typically intend to fundamentally change the way they operate and bring value to their customers.